iliasbhal/nativescript-react/README.md

 ## React + NativeScript = :muscle:

 * React declarative, composable API, and speed.
+* React is skill that is available / the learning curve is very smooth
+* There is a ton a very usefull React-packages available
+* React is THE thing anyway

 * Build 100% native cross-platform apps NativeScript, and the ability to implement platform-specific UIs.
 * Share 100% of your code, or use platform-specific APIs, depending on the app you’re building.
 * Use standards-based CSS syntax for styling.